Klingebeil/homepage/_posts/2019-11-18-notes-on-ai-in-journalism.markdown

 ## 1. No-one knows what „AI“ actually is.
 The problem isn‘t the lack of definitions, but their abundance.
 Or as one interviewee in the “[An AI Pattern Language][2]” report by Data & Society put it:

-> If I walked into a room and said, “We’re going to talk about an artificial intelligent personal assistant,” nearly everyone would have a picture in their head.
-The problem is everybody’s picture would be different.
+> If I walked into a room and said, “We‘re going to talk about an artificial intelligent personal assistant,” nearly everyone would have a picture in their head.
+The problem is everybody‘s picture would be different.

 The report itself uses the following highly un-specific definition:

-> Artificial intelligence is a collection of ideas, technologies, and techniques that relate to a computer system’s capacity to perform tasks normally requiring human intelligence.
+> Artificial intelligence is a collection of ideas, technologies, and techniques that relate to a computer system‘s capacity to perform tasks normally requiring human intelligence.

 Or to be more precise; there isn‘t an “artificial intelligence”, there‘s just the field of artificial intelligence and unfortunately, its borders are not well defined.
 As a consequence, we can find a lot of weird ideas around what AI is, what it can do and might be able to in the future.
 Imaginations of AI mostly originate in three separate, but connected fields: science, science fiction, and speculation.
 As a consequence, the stories around actual AI in the form of machine learning are most of the time wildly of target and highly misleading.
-No-one seems to bother to distinguish between the Terminator, Elon Musk’s fantasies and the mostly mundane state of the field.
+No-one seems to bother to distinguish between the Terminator, Elon Musk‘s fantasies and the mostly mundane state of the field.
 Don‘t get me wrong, there are some real and exciting advances to be found here, BUT those have nothing in common with any Sci-fi scenario, except for the name.

 The media is, of course, a willing accomplice in muddling the narrative and in turn falls itself victim to the same confusion when it comes to talking „AI Strategy“.
 Which is why you‘ll find ideas like „exponential growth“, „super AI“ and „Robot journalists“ being uttered on the stages of media industry conferences.
 (Though, to be fair: there are „robot journalist“, but those are strictly template-based and not at all able to write well-researched articles and no that won‘t change in the near future.)